 What this means is the age-old concepts such as double-entry bookkeeping are no longer relevant to clients.
 Invoices can be generated and paid instantly, so there’s no need for clients to have an accounts receivable department or to discuss interest accruals.

-Today, clients expect and demand this kind of convenience – and accountancy firms are able to respond with their own integrated software that can keep up.
+Today, clients expect and demand this kind of convenience – and accountancy firms are able to respond with their own integrated client management software that can keep up.